n123git/save-docs/miscapi.md

    * TL;DR requirements are lax, it internally rearranges it to my preferences :>>>>

 ## Data Types
+Note: This is not up-to-date.
+After the next major update, API docs *will* be cleaned up.
 ### Numbers
 - `uint8`: 0-255 (`0x00`-`0xFF`)
 - `uint16`: 0-65,535 (`0x00`-`0xFFFF`)